anti22dot/rm_calendar_memo/README.md

             },
 ```
 **NOTE**: You might be seeing some other IDs, which has the tag `"deleted"`.
 Please ignore them.
 Because those are the pages, that were deleted, <br>
 while working on that PDF document.
-So, do not pay attention to them:
+So, do not pay attention to those:
 ```
 {
                 "deleted": {